stoneandstorm/forms_select/README.md

 - Copy the forms_select folder to your system/user/addons directory
 - Go to the Add-on Manager and install Forms Select

+## Update
+- Overwrite the files or forms_select folder
+- Go to the Add-on Manager and update Forms Select

 ## Usage
 A fieldtype _Forms Select_ is available when creating an field, easy as pie!

 ## Changelog
+### 1.0.1
+- Made an default empty option _Select Form_ in the dropdown
+- Capitalized the readme file

 ### 1.0.0
 - Initial release